sheadawson/silverstripe-shortcodable/README.md

 ```

 ## Configuration
-See [this gist](https://gist.github.com/sheadawson/12c5e5a2b42272bd90f703941450d677) for a well documented example of a Shortcodable ImageGallery toget you started.
+See [this gist](https://gist.github.com/sheadawson/12c5e5a2b42272bd90f703941450d677) for a well documented example of a Shortcodable ImageGallery to get you started.

 ## CMS Usage
 Once installed a new icon will appear in the CMS HTMLEditor toolbar.
 It looks like this: